What is the GMAT?

 The Graduate Record Examination (GRE) is a standardized test frequently used for graduate school applications in the U.S. The GRE is used by most graduate programs, including law programs and, now, many business programs.
 The test is designed to measure verbal reasoning, quantitative reasoning, and analytical writing skills.

 GMAT / GRE tutoring programs can vary in length depending on a number of factors: students’ starting scores, academic backgrounds, goal scores, target schools, and bandwidth to engage with practice work between sessions.
-As such, all of our GMAT / GRE programs begin with a 90-minute tutoring and planning meeting with William.
+As such, most of our GMAT / GRE programs begin with a 90-minute tutoring and planning meeting with your tutor.
 From there, we’ll make recommendations about the overall number of tutoring hours required for success.
 Most GMAT / GRE programs range in length from 10 – 25 hours.